 When a loved one dies unexpectedly, it leads to unimaginable pain and suffering.
 Not only are you dealing with grief and loss, but if that person provided for your family you may be left facing medical bills, and unable to survive without the income from the deceased loved one.
 If the death of your loved one was caused through the negligence or reckless act of another, that person must be held accountable.

 If you believe that your loved one’s death came about due to the negligent act of another, our Kenosha wrongful death attorneys can help.
 You may have grounds to file a wrongful death lawsuit in Kenosha.
 The lawsuit will seek compensation for the multitude of losses you experienced due to the death of your loved one, financial and personal.
+Contact our law firm for a free case evaluation.

 Section 895.04 of the Wisconsin Statues classifies wrongful death as a death that is caused by “a wrongful act, neglect, or default.”
 When the death of your loved one was caused by an act of negligence you may have grounds to bring a civil lawsuit to seek to recover compensation.
 Since the deceased can no longer bring a lawsuit, there are two groups of individuals who may bring a wrongful death lawsuit in the state of Wisconsin.